 Activity 1: Technological development of sensing and sampling marine instrumentation

-NAUTILOS cost-effective sensing and sampling marine instrumentation will be developed to target a range of key environmental variables and to be integrated within existing, low-energy consumption platforms.
+NAUTILOS cost-effective sensing and sampling marine instrumentation are being developed to target a range of key environmental variables and to be integrated within existing, low-energy consumption platforms.

 Activity 2: Integration

-The integration phase will be carried out in two ways:
+The integration phase is carried out in two ways:

-- Platforms integration – novel multi-platform cooperative network for future autonomous and integrated ocean observation and monitoring will be realised by enabling the coherent, interoperable and common communication and network integration of a lander platform, ASV and AUVs.
+- Platforms integration – novel multi-platform cooperative network for future autonomous and integrated ocean observation and monitoring are being realised by enabling the coherent, interoperable and common communication and network integration of a lander platform, ASV and AUVs.

-- Sensors to platform integration – communications, data logging systems, protocols and adaptations to the platform will be carried out as required on the respective platforms.
+- Sensors to platform integration – communications, data logging systems, protocols and adaptations to the platform are carried out as required on the respective platforms.
 Integration of payloads and sensors will also be done on fishing vessels and FerryBox Ships of Opportunity, a new generation of profiling floats, mooring buoys and a lander platform.
-A non-invasive tagging system for seafaring animals will be integrated with a COTS oxygen sensor in preparation for deployments.
+A non-invasive tagging system for seafaring animals are integrated with a COTS oxygen sensor in preparation for deployments.

 Activity 3: Calval and Scenario Testing

-Calibration and laboratory validation for developed sensors and samplers will be carried out to evaluate performance and functionality in relevant, end user specific environments against reference standards and equipment ensuring that sensors with differing methodologies and requirements manage to deliver data of the highest quality.
-In controlled scenario testing of platforms and sensors, joint operations of multiple platforms with integrated sensors and existing observatories, will be carried out.
-Environmental threshold conditions will be sought to generate important technical feedback.
-Joint operations will be organized between lander, ASV and buoys at the POSEIDON Heraklion Coastal Buoy (HCB) with novel equipment such as acoustic sensors, sonar and cameras being used for key seabed habitat mapping.
-Cross-evaluation will be conducted by comparable assessment performed by divers.
-A controlled scenario will be carried out in a station in Capo Tirone, Italy integrating three data collecting systems (AUV, boat and a buoy).
-Verification and preparatory flights with the UAV platform and integrated sensors will carried out in Portugal.
+Calibration and laboratory validation for developed sensors and samplers are carried out to evaluate performance and functionality in relevant, end user specific environments against reference standards and equipment ensuring that sensors with differing methodologies and requirements manage to deliver data of the highest quality.
+In controlled scenario testing of platforms and sensors, joint operations of multiple platforms with integrated sensors and existing observatories, are also carried out.
+Environmental threshold conditions are sought to generate important technical feedback.
+Joint operations are being organized between lander, ASV and buoys at the POSEIDON Heraklion Coastal Buoy (HCB) with novel equipment such as acoustic sensors, sonar and cameras being used for key seabed habitat mapping.
+Cross-evaluation is conducted by comparable assessment performed by divers.
+A controlled scenario is carried out in a station in Capo Tirone, Italy integrating three data collecting systems (AUV, boat and a buoy).
+Verification and preparatory flights with the UAV platform and integrated sensors are carried out in Portugal.

 Activity 4: Demonstrations of sensing and sampling technologies in operational environment

-Demonstration activities will be carried out with biological, biogeochemical, chemical, and microplastics sensors and samplers in the Adriatic Sea, Aegean Sea, Baltic Sea, Coast of Norway and Archipelago of the Azores island).
-This will include using commercial fishing vessels and FerryBox ships of opportunity for fisheries/aquaculture management and marine mammal habitat assessments, demonstration of integrated operations of fixed and mobile (sea surface and aerial) observing platforms in coastal and shelf sea regions (fixed point observatories, FerryBoxes, UAVs, ROVs and ASVs), integrated operations in deep-sea fixedpoint observing systems, ARGO profiling float systems in open ocean and deep sea, and observing by animal borne instruments.
+Demonstration activities are carried out with biological, biogeochemical, chemical, and microplastics sensors and samplers in the Adriatic Sea, Aegean Sea, Baltic Sea, Coast of Norway and Archipelago of the Azores Island.
+This includes using commercial fishing vessels and FerryBox Ships of Opportunity for fisheries/aquaculture management and marine mammal habitat assessments, demonstration of integrated operations of fixed and mobile (sea surface and aerial) observing platforms in coastal and shelf sea regions (fixed point observatories, FerryBoxes, UAVs, ROVs and ASVs), integrated operations in deep-sea fixedpoint observing systems, ARGO profiling float systems in open ocean and deep sea, and observing by animal borne instruments.

 Activity 5: Data Management

-NAUTILOS aims to make accessible and freely available as much marine data as possible by allowing a data flow towards existing infrastructures and integrators globally accepted and used by the ocean observing community, such as CMEMS, EMODnet, SDC – SeaDataCloud – SeaDataNet, etc. NAUTILOS will work to the relevant standards from the outset (INSPIRE, OGC), and promptly supply relevant field data to the Member States (e.g. BODC, MEDIN), European (e.g. CMEMS), and International bodies (e.g. GOOS).
+NAUTILOS aims to make accessible and freely available as much marine data as possible by allowing a data flow towards existing infrastructures and integrators globally accepted and used by the ocean observing community, such as CMEMS, EMODnet, SDC – SeaDataCloud – SeaDataNet, etc. NAUTILOS works to the relevant standards from the outset (INSPIRE, OGC), and promptly supplies relevant field data to the Member States (e.g. BODC, MEDIN), European (e.g. CMEMS), and International bodies (e.g. GOOS).

-NAUTILOS will use and integrate data from multiple platforms and sensors and will operationally implement the data management and data transfer to the appropriate Data Assembly Center (DAC) or well-identified official European data repositories.
-The resulting environmental data will be processed to a form that meets widely accepted data standards such as: MEDIN discovery metadata standard, INSPIRE data specification, etc. For new parameters or data with a less structured data flows, the project will design and develop specific Thematic Assembly Centers (TACs) by adopting and adapting best practices developed for other parameters and anticipating the European integrators and infrastructures.
+NAUTILOS uses and integrates data from multiple platforms and sensors and operationally implements the data management and data transfer to the appropriate Data Assembly Center (DAC) or well-identified official European data repositories.
+The resulting environmental data is processed to a form that meets widely accepted data standards such as: MEDIN discovery metadata standard, INSPIRE data specification, etc. For new parameters or data with a less structured data flows, the project designs and develops specific Thematic Assembly Centers (TACs) by adopting and adapting best practices developed for other parameters and anticipating the European integrators and infrastructures.

 Activity 6: Data Modelling

-Hydrodynamic, biogeochemical and plastic pollution modelling will be addressed in different sites and using different methodologies.
-OSSE will be performed using new NAUTILUS set of variables.
+Hydrodynamic, biogeochemical and plastic pollution modelling is addressed in different sites and using different methodologies.
+OSSE is performed using new NAUTILUS set of variables.

-- The ROMS model will be applied for a larger fjord system covering an aquaculture farming.
+- The ROMS model is applied for a larger fjord system covering an aquaculture farming.

-- The POM model will be used at the Mediterranean basin scale coupled to the ERSEM biogeochemical model, including a carbonate chemistry module and downscaled to an aquaculture site.
+- The POM model is used at the Mediterranean basin scale coupled to the ERSEM biogeochemical model, including a carbonate chemistry module and downscaled to an aquaculture site.

-- The MOHID model will be used at the coast of Algarve using two downscale levels for high resolution near the coast.
-OSSE based on long term Nature Runs will be used to evaluate the benefit of new sensor data developed in NAUTILOS.
+- The MOHID model is used at the coast of Algarve using two downscale levels for high resolution near the coast.
+OSSE based on long term Nature Runs is used to evaluate the benefit of new sensor data developed in NAUTILOS.

-Analysis will use EKF and IS4DVAR methods for that purpose.
-A toolbox for generating synthetic sampled data from the NR will be created.
-A Lagrangian Individual Based Model, coupled with the hydrodynamic and biogeochemical models, will be used to track the fate of macro- and micro-plastics from major source inputs.
-Particles sinking velocity due to biofouling, important for the fate of micro-plastics and macro-plastic thin films such as plastics bags, will be parameterized using.
+Analysis relies on the use of EKF and IS4DVAR methods for that purpose.
+A toolbox for generating synthetic sampled data from the NR is created.
+A Lagrangian Individual Based Model, coupled with the hydrodynamic and biogeochemical models, are used to track the fate of macro- and micro-plastics from major source inputs.
+Particles increase of sinking velocity due to biofouling, an important process for the fate of microplastics and also macroplastics thin films such as plastics bags, are parameterized using the biogeochemical model.